Train hard and eat with intelligence and you will get the results you are looking for.

 If you are avoiding all kinds of fats because you do not want to gain weight it is a big mistake.
 Eating fats from the diet is not necessarily equal to increasing body fat.

-Fats (especially healthy) They are essential as they help absorb the body vitamins such as A, D, E and K. As they increase satiety because they take longer to be digested, which is why they regulate blood sugar levels.
+Fats (especially healthy) They are essential as they help the body absorb vitamins such as A, D, E and K. As well as increase satiety since they take longer to be digested, thus regulating blood sugar levels.
 They help digestion, regulate metabolism, and lower blood cholesterol.